davidpots/playsongnotes/_lessons/128 [Greatest Showman] A Million Dreams.md

       C (let ring)
     A million dreams for the world we're gonna make

 Repeat the progressions above for the additional verse and pre-chorus and chorus sections.
-If you want me to teach the bridge, let me know :) Thanks and good luck!
+Thanks and good luck!